 Upon acceptance, successful applicants will be required to provide/complete the following:

-- Complete a mandatory online pre-course in Medical Terminology (Cost approx. $40, at the applicant's expense).
-The course will take place in the summer (6 weeks in July and August) prior to the program start.
-For 2017, the course will run July 10 - August 19.
+Complete a mandatory online pre-course: Orientation to PA Program.
+The course will take place from July 4 -August 13, 2023 (6 weeks in July and August) prior to the program start.

-As students in the PA program will be participating in clinical observerships in the first semester of the program, all requirements must be met before entry into the program.
+As students in the PA program will be participating in clinical experiences in the first semester of the program, all requirements must be met before entry into the program.

 Deferred registrations will normally not be granted in the Program.
 Deferred registration may be granted only under exceptional circumstances.

 The structure of the program requires that all students complete the entire 24 month curriculum from the beginning.
 There is no provision for advanced standing or transfer into the program.

 Prior Learning Assessments will not be considered to grant credits towards the BScPA.